-Water – you will need to irrigate seeds in and in dry spells help the plants along to mature and yield tasty produce.
-An overhead sprinkler system could be considered for larger schemes but I personally love my hosepipe and spending a happy time after work watering my garden by hand on a summers evening.
+Water – you will need to irrigate seeds in, and in dry spells help the plants along to mature and yield tasty produce.
+An overhead sprinkler system could be considered for larger schemes but personally, I love my hosepipe and enjoy spending a happy time after work watering my garden by hand on a summers evening.

 Soils – do not compromise – your soil should be organic, weed free, friable and free draining – you will enjoy hours in your garden but if the soil is wrong, correct it at the beginning by clearing weeds, adding muck, drainage or even soil replacement.